zzz0906/LeetCode/README.md

 AC... yes keep /2 and let the dinumetor * 2 to decide whether it equal to the original number.

 AC!

+## 232. Implement Queue using Stacks

+like the above question one stack to store the first element of the stack.

+only pop need to pop all

+Is there any easier solution?

+a key property: a stack wo pop out 1,2,3,4 wo push them to another stack *up 4 3 2 1 down* then we pop then push to original stack

+the order of these number is the same as original stack.
+1 2 3 4 and the new one is 5

+so genius! let the first in the top and each time we pop out them to a stack and push the new one in the top of the stack.